beaker-project/beaker/documentation/user-guide/customizing-installation.rst

     only GRUB for AArch64), Beaker extracts the ``devicetree=`` option from the kernel command line and appends it to the boot loader configuration.

+``netbootloader=<tftp path to bootloader>``

+    Netboot loader image to use.
+Beaker creates a symlink so the TFTP path :file:`bootloader/{fqdn}/image` serves the specified
+    image.

+    Set this option if you want to boot an alternative image.
+For example, if the administrator has made an older version of PXELINUX available in the TFTP root as :file:`pxelinux-311.0`, you can boot it using ``netbootloader=pxelinux-311.0``.

+    By default Beaker uses the most suitable boot loader for the chosen distro and architecture:

+    - i386/x86_64: :file:`pxelinux.0`
+    - ia64: :file:`elilo-ia64.efi`
+    - ppc: :file:`yaboot`
+    - aarch64: :file:`aarch64/bootaa64.efi`

+    For ppc64 and ppc64le, for Fedora, RHEL 7.1 and later:

+    - :file:`boot/grub2/powerpc-ieee1275/core.elf`

+    and for RHEL 7.0 and earlier:

+    - :file:`yaboot`

+    Note that this option will have no effect if the system has a hard-coded boot loader filename in the DHCP configuration.
+For configurable netboot loader support the DHCP configuration must specify the filename as :file:`bootloader/{fqdn}/image`.
+See :ref:`system-dhcp`.

 .. _kickstart-metadata:

 Kickstart metadata